Two profiles available:

 The barrel is then cut to final length and crowned with an 11 degree target-type crown.
 Each barrel is then polished to a 600 grit exterior finish and then our name and the cartridge designation is engraved on the barrel.
 And lastly the finished barrel receives a final inspection and is sealed in a 6 mil poly tube and placed on the shelf.

 Drop-in barrels do not require any special gunsmithing.
 Directions for installing the barrel are furnished with each barrel.
 These instructions can also be found directly below.

-Note: We turn the barrel shanks slightly larger than the original CZ dimension on this diameter.
+Note: We turn the barrel shanks slightly larger than the original CZ dimensions on this diameter.
 We’ve seen a couple of receivers that had a slight burr where the angled tapped holes break out into the receiver bore.
 This little burr prevented the barrel from sliding into the receiver with our close fit shank.
 So if you find the barrel difficult to slide in place initially, check for these burrs.